grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 I spent several chapters talking about composing objects in a web where real implementation was hidden and only interfaces were exposed.
 These objects exchanged messages and modeled roles in our domain.

-However, this is just a part of object-oriented design approach that I'm trying to explain.
+However, this is just one part of object-oriented design approach that I'm trying to explain.
 Another part of the object-oriented world, complementary to what we have been talking about, are values.
 They have their own set of design constraints and ideas, so most of the concepts from the previous chapters do not apply to them,or apply in a different way.

 ## What is a value?